F.A.Q.

 What can I expect to happen at my consultation?

 You will sit down with your artist to discuss your tattoo idea.
-We will brainstorm, look at some references pictures, trace out the body part where the tattoo is going so we can take flow into consideration.
+We will brainstorm, look at some reference pictures, and trace out the body part where the tattoo is going so we can take flow into consideration.
 We will take notes on color preferences, and what the tattoo symbolizes for you.

 What does it cost to get tattooed?